Connect with others who understand.

 Pain May Remind You of Early Symptoms

-Members of MyOvarianCancerTeam have described how pain and cramping were early signs of ovarian cancer.
+Members of MyOvarianCancerTeam have described how pain and cramping were early signs of their ovarian cancer.
 However, pain isn’t always a clear indicator of the disease.

 “I had lower back pain for two years.
 I tried physical therapy and a chiropractor.
 Then I started having menstrual cramps at 67 years old.
 I thought it was scar tissue from three cesarean sections.
 I had cancer in both ovaries, tubes, and my uterus,” shared one member.
 “I haven’t had a minute of back pain since my hysterectomy.”

 It’s often said that hindsight is 20/20.
 If you remember having pain with your undiagnosed ovarian cancer, it’s understandable to worry when other sources of pain arise.
-Fortunately, ongoing monitoring by your health care team can prompt the early detection of any new problems.
+Fortunately, ongoing monitoring by your healthcare team can prompt the early detection of any new problems.

 Effects of Ovarian Cancer Treatment